Prabalsingh00y/M2_EmbSys/Case Study/Washing Machine/readme.md

 # WASHING MACHINE
 ## Introduction
-In the present era when on one hand both husbands and wives have to work to maintain certain living standards and on other hand price rise, domestic electrical appliances play useful role.
-The appliances soothing the housewives varies and also bring about some savings in the domestic expenses.
-Washing machine of late, are becoming increasingly popular especially in urban areas.
+In the present era when on one hand Manu people have to work to maintain certain living standards and on other hand price rise, domestic electrical appliances play useful role.
+The appliances soothing the peoples varies and also bring about some savings in the domestic expenses.
+Washing machine , are becoming increasingly popular especially in urban areas.
 Further, because of the availability of power in remote areas also, the demand of washing machine is likely to go up.
 A few years ago domestic washing machines were popular only in metropolitan cities only whereas now even in town area also the demand for washing machine is growing up rapidly.
 ## **The washing machine controller has the following functionalities:**

     The washing machine has the following states: start, ready, fill water, heat water, wash, rinse, spin and fault.

     Different time durations are allocated to each mode of operation.

-    Resume washing cycle from the state
+    So it resume the Washing Cycle.

 ## Applications